the-events-calendar/tampermonkey-scripts/other/README.md

 ![image](https://dl.dropboxusercontent.com/s/7kgeotpxg3ff95n/shot_201126_113741.jpg)

 ## Changelog
+2.1.0 - TBD
+* Added recognition of WordPress.com hosting
+* Replaced instances of Modern Tribe with The Events Calendar
+* Renamed plugin and filename
+* Updated download URL to point to the new repository

 2.0.0 - 2020-11-26
 * Refactored the script from ground up.
 It works now fully as a TamperMonkey script.
 * Added Divi version number recognition